li-veindark/li-veindark/README.md

 ##  Yo, Code Crafters!
 I'm Akriti.
 I love bringing my craziest ideas to life through code.
 Building is my playground!
 - 🛠  I’m currently working on NEXT - SECURE SOLANAWALLET dApp a blockchain based project.
 - 🤝 I’m looking to collaborate on AI-powered developer tools or full-stack projects that merge Artificial Intelligence with Web Development
-- ⚡ Future Projects:
-  - A book recommendation platform using AI,
-  - A school database system for my father's school — both close to my heart and mission-driven!

 ---